 He hesitates, then nods a little.

 "I just… don't get why he has to buy it.
-I don't get why he can't make dinner, like he used to do, and make something really fancy, and apologize to all of us then.
+I don't get why he can't offer to make dinner, like he used to do, and make something really fancy, and apologize to all of us then.
 It's more…"

 "Sincere?"
 I offer.